spree/spree-guides/content/v2.2/integration/overview.md

 <pre class="headers"><code>Basic message structure</code></pre>
 <%= json :message %>

-For more details on messages please refer to the [Message Basics Guide](/integration/message_basics.html), to review specific message structures and examples please refer to the [Message Overview Guide](/integration/messages_overview.html).
+For more details on messages please refer to the <%= link_to "Message Basics Guide", "integration/message_basics" %>, to review specific message structures and examples please refer to the <%= link_to "Messages Overview Guide", "integration/messages_overview" %>

 ## Architecture

 The Spree Commerce hub is a fully managed commercial SaaS product, that leverages our open source experience to provide a unique and flexible integration environment.
-Each integration (such as Quickbooks, NetSuite, Mandrill, Quiet Logistics) are provided by a single standalone [endpoint](/integration/terminology.html#endpoints) application.
+Each integration (such as Quickbooks, NetSuite, Mandrill, Quiet Logistics) are provided by a single standalone <%= link_to "endpoint", "integration/terminology", "service-responses" %> application.

 We are committed to open sourcing all endpoint applications (where possible), along with providing extensive documentation and support for creating your own custom endpoints to further extend the integration possibilities available.